eaplatanios/tensorflow_scala/README.md

 ### Compiling the TensorFlow Scala API

-After making sure that the TensorFlow dynamic library is in the path, you can compile the Scala API by running the following command from within the `tensorflow_scala` directory:
+First make sure you have [CMake](https://cmake.org/install/) installed, and that the TensorFlow dynamic library is in the path.
+Then, you can
+compile the Scala API by running the following command from within the `tensorflow_scala` directory:

 ```bash
 sbt compile